 If you write an article entitled, ‘My review of the iPad Mini’, you will probably stand a good chance of ranking well when people search for ‘review of the iPad Mini’, but there are probably lots of sites out there that rank well for ‘iPad Mini reviews’, which is most likely the phrase people will search for.

-See also: 8 Google Trends tips anyone can use.
+See also: How to use Google Trends

 3. Applying SEO to your headlines